My Approach to Helping

 More Info About My Practice

-I am a partner in Sage Counseling, LLC and practice with two other experienced colleagues who are also licensed clinical social workers.
+I am a partner in Sage Counseling, LLC and practice with another experienced colleague who is also a licensed clinical social worker.
 As a practice, we believe that therapy should be both high-quality and affordable.
 We also believe that anyone can benefit from talking with a therapist when life presents change and challenge.

 Specific Issue(s) I'm Skilled at Helping With

-I am experienced working with people struggling with substance use, including drugs and alcohol; anxiety, depression and grief and loss.
-I have worked in Intensive Outpatient Programs (IOP) and outpatient mental health and substance use facilities.
+I am experienced working with people struggling with depression and anxiety, trauma, grief and loss, and women's issues.
+I have worked in several mental health and substance use facilities.

 Importance of the Client-Therapist Alliance